Lakers vs. Kings Player Props Betting Odds

 |3PM

-- Wednesday's points prop bet for Keegan Murray is 14.5 points.
-That is 1.5 fewer than his season average of 16.
+- The 14.5-point total set for Keegan Murray on Wednesday is 1.5 fewer points than his per-game scoring average.

-- Murray has connected on 3.3 three pointers per game, 0.8 more than his over/under in Wednesday's game (2.5).
+- Murray has knocked down 3.3 three pointers per game, 0.8 more than his over/under in Wednesday's game (2.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.